-Note that weak recurrence of the Rademacher random walk is unaffected by making any finite number of changes, deletions, or insertions to $(a_n)_{n \ge 1}$; in other words they depend only on the tail of the sequence.
+Note that weak recurrence and topological recurrence of the Rademacher random walk are both unaffected by making any finite number of changes, deletions, or insertions to $(a_n)_{n \ge 1}$; in other words they depend only on the tail of the sequence.

 One interesting class of Rademacher random walks is those whose step sizes $(a_n)_{n \geq 1}$ satisfy $\sum_{n} a_n^2 < \infty$ but $\sum_n a_n = \infty$.
-In this case, $X_n$ almost surely converges to a random limit by the $p=2$ case of Doob's $L^p$-martingale convergence theorem.
+In this case, $X_n$ almost surely converges to a random limit, by Kolmogorov's two series theorem.
 However, the distribution of the limit has unbounded support, so $X$ is weakly recurrent but there is no $C < \infty$ such that $X$ is almost surely $C$-recurrent.

 Our main motivation is the following problem. \begin{problem} What conditions on the growth rate of $(a_n)$ guarantee that the associated Rademacher random walk is transient?
 What growth conditions guarantee that the Rademacher random walk is weakly recurrent? \end{problem}